 - The driving test begins at a designated driving test center.
 The test takes 30-40 minutes and consists of driving with a test examiner while you follow GPS (sat nav) instructions plus an independent driving period where the examiner will tell you where they want you to drive to.

 - You’ll also be asked questions related to Show Me Tell Me about how your car operates.

 - You may need to wear a mask depending on what rules are in place at the time you take your exam.

 - If you don’t pass your test the first time, you need to wait at least 2 weeks before booking another test.
 The test fee is £62 ($87.)

 - The driving test has an average pass rate nationally of 45-50% which tells you that it’s tough to pass!

-Be prepared to be very assertive about getting an instructor to sign you up especially if you’re not in the market for a large block of lesson time.
+Be assertive about getting an instructor to sign you up for lessons even if you’re not in the market for a large block of lesson time.
 Search here for UK driving instructors.

 The word to remember is “safety”.
 Everything you do has to be considered “safe driving” from checking your mirrors and blind spots to making sure you don’t create a hazard for another driver.
 If you have one “serious” fault, you’ll fail the test.